To view my research statement, please click here.

 Working Papers

-The spatial correlation between worker skills and industry skill-intensity has been documented.
-However, the causal impact of human capital on the industrial skill composition of US regions through historical persistence remains largely unknown.
-This paper studies how immigration-induced exogenous shifts in local human capital affect the industrial skill composition of employment and establishment shares in US counties.
+The spatial correlation between worker skills and industry skill-intensity is amongst the best documented features of US economic geography.
+However, the causal impact of human capital on the industrial skill composition of US regions remains largely unknown.
+This paper studies how immigration-induced shifts in historical human capital affect the contemporary industrial skill composition of US counties.
 Leveraging quasi-random origin-by-destination immigration patterns from 1850 to 2010, I isolate exogenous variation in skill-specific local working-age population at the county level for 1970-2010.
-I find that an increase in medium- and high-skill population shares raises employment and establishment shares in high-skill industries and reduces them in low-skill industries.
+I find that an increase in medium- and high-skill worker shares raises employment and establishment shares in high-skill industries and reduces them in low-skill industries.
 The nontradable sector captures the major portion of the positive impacts, while the tradable sector absorbs the main fraction of the negative effects.
 The empirical findings are consistent with a CES model, in which representative firms with differentiated products employ labor of a certain skill type more intensively.

 We utilize a novel identification strategy to quantify the impacts of religiosity on US local labor markets.
-Exploiting the quasi-random variation in historical immigration from 1850 to 2010 and origin-specific religiosity, we isolate exogenous religiosity shocks at the commuting zone level for the 1940-2010 period.
-We find that, relative to the Unaffiliated share, an exogenous increase in Protestant, Liminal and Orthodox Christian, and “Other” religious shares decreases employment and marriage shares, whereas Jewish share increases employment and college education shares along with mean income in commuting zones.
+Exploiting the quasi-random variation in historical immigration from 1850 to 2010 and origin-specific religiosity, we isolate exogenous variation in the religious composition of US commuting zones for 1940-2010.
+We find that, relative to the religiously Unaffiliated share, an exogenous increase in Protestant, Orthodox Christian, and ``Other” religious shares decreases employment and marriage shares, whereas Jewish share increases employment and college education shares along with mean income in commuting zones.
 The share of married women in the workforce falls with all religious shares except Jewish share.
 Our findings reveal substantial heterogeneity by gender.
-We provide suggestive evidence that these results are partially driven by the ancestral compositions of US commuting zones.
+We demonstrate both the causal effect of religiosity and the heterogeneous impacts of different faiths.

 Works in Progress